oracle-livelabs/database-maa/zdm-physical-offline/introduction/introduction.md

 Zero Downtime Migration supports the following physical migration paths.

-* On-premises Oracle Database to Oracle Cloud Infrastructure (either virtual machine or bare metal)
+* On-premises Oracle Database to Oracle Cloud Infrastructure (either virtual machine or bare metal).
-* On-premises Oracle Database to Exadata Cloud Service
+* On-premises Oracle Database to Exadata Cloud Service.
-* On-premises Oracle Database to Oracle Exadata Cloud at Customer
+* On-premises Oracle Database to Oracle Exadata Cloud at Customer.
-* On-premises Oracle Database to On-Premises Exadata Database Machine
+* On-premises Oracle Database to On-Premises Exadata Database Machine.
-* Oracle Cloud Infrastructure Classic Database to Oracle Cloud Infrastructure (either virtual machine or bare metal)
+* Oracle Cloud Infrastructure Classic Database to Oracle Cloud Infrastructure (either virtual machine or bare metal).
-* Oracle Cloud Infrastructure Database to a database in another Oracle Cloud Infrastructure region For example, you can move a database from the phoenix commercial OCI region to the frankfurt or ashburn region.
+* Oracle Cloud Infrastructure Database to a database in another Oracle Cloud Infrastructure region.
+  For example, you can move a database from the phoenix commercial OCI region to the frankfurt or ashburn region.

 ### Supported Logical Migration Targets

 Zero Downtime Migration supports logical database migration to the following target databases.

-* Oracle Autonomous Database Shared (Data Warehouse or Transaction Processing)
+* Oracle Autonomous Database Shared (Data Warehouse or Transaction Processing).
-* Oracle Autonomous Database Dedicated Infrastructure (Data Warehouse or Transaction Processing)
+* Oracle Autonomous Database Dedicated Infrastructure (Data Warehouse or Transaction Processing).
-* Oracle Autonomous Database on Exadata Cloud@Customer
+* Oracle Autonomous Database on Exadata Cloud@Customer.
 * Oracle Co-managed Database Systems:
   Virtual Machine
   Bare Metal
   Exadata Cloud Service
   Exadata Cloud at Customer
-* On premises Exadata Database Machine
+* On premises Exadata Database Machine.
 * Autonomous Database on Dedicated Infrastructure and Autonomous Database on Cloud@Customer with fractional OCPU allocation, where a
   fraction of OCPU is allocated per database service, instead of integer OCPU.

   You can specify any predefined fractional service alias available; however, for Autonomous Transaction Processing workloads TP* services are preferred over LOW* services because LOW* is meant for low priority batch jobs.

-      * TP\_TLS, TP, LOW\_TLS, or LOW (for Autonomous Transaction Processing workloads)
+      * TP\_TLS, TP, LOW\_TLS, or LOW (for Autonomous Transaction Processing workloads).
-      * LOW\_TLS or LOW (for Autonomous Data Warehouse workloads)
+      * LOW\_TLS or LOW (for Autonomous Data Warehouse workloads).

 ### Migration Workflows